FAFSA Completion Data Details

 - If an institution primarily grants GEDs, then that school will likely be excluded from analysis because this data focuses solely on applicants that report receiving a high school diploma.
 Similarly, if a student reports (incorrectly or otherwise) receiving anything other than a high school diploma, then they will not fit our definition of a high school senior and will not be included in any school’s total.

-- If an institution primarily caters to students age 19 or older (for example, some alternative schools), then that school will likely be excluded from analysis regardless of whether they report receiving a high school diploma.
-In fact, any applicant age 19 or older will not fit our definition of a high school senior and will not be included in any school’s total.
+- If an institution primarily caters to students age 20 or older (for example, some alternative schools), then that school will likely be excluded from analysis regardless of whether they report receiving a high school diploma.
+In fact, any applicant age 20 or older at the cutoff date will not fit our definition of a high school senior and will not be included in any school’s total.

 - If a high school senior reports that they will be anything but an incoming first-year undergraduate, then they will be excluded from any school’s total because we will presume they are entering their second (or higher) year of college.
 Similarly, if a student has filed a FAFSA in a previous cycle (regardless of whether they actually attended college), then they too will be excluded from any school’s total.